devzbysiu/chester/README.md

 to red which means, that tests failed.
 Next, the test is fixed and changes are saved.
 The widget is bliking and then changes to green which means the tests passed.

 **Note:** Keep in mind the GIF above is a separate project which uses chester.
+Head over to [AOT](https://github.com/devzbysiu/aot) for details how to install the widget.
+Chester is designed as an API you can build upon.

 ## Chester API